hpyproject/hpy/api.md

 ```

 The `ctx` is an opaque "context" argument that stands for the current
 interpreter.
-Putting it from day 1 allows for future extensions (see below).
+Putting it from day 1 allows for future extensions: for example,
+it could be used to make ABI-compatiblity among different implementations
-This is vaguely modeled on the JNI (Java Native Interface).
+easier and/or for subinterpreters support.
+This is vaguely modeled on the JNI
+(Java Native Interface).

 `HPy_Close()` can't fail, like `Py_DECREF()` can't fail.
 Debug-mode
 implementations could still check that you're not e.g. closing the same handle